sgupta229/Monopoly/doc/presentations/Sprint_2_Presentation.md

             * Most likely fall under one of the five existing categories
             * If there is a new one simply create one new subclass

 ### 2 APIs
 1. API from first presentation - Transfer.java
     1. implemented by any class that makes transfers (players, banks)
     2. Allows transactions to be made without having to specify bank or player in method parameter
     3. Extension -- if another type of instance can make transactions (CPU player, old west version = barterer)
+    4. How support others -- Method headers don't need to specify Bank or Player - can call for a Transfer object
 2. New API - AbstractActionCard.java
     1. One main method other than getters and setters - doCardAction()
     2. Executes the action of each card when called (linked to front end popup display)